coleifer/peewee/docs/peewee/db_tools.rst

 Existing database
 ^^^^^^^^^^^^^^^^^

-If models do not exist yet, they can be generated with :ref:`pwiz`:
+If model class definitions do not exist yet, they can be generated with :ref:`pwiz`:

 .. code-block:: console

-   $ python -m pwiz -e postgresql -u postgres my_db > models.py
+   $ pwiz -e postgresql -u postgres my_db > models.py

 When the database and models already agree there is nothing to migrate, and migrations begin with the next model change (below).